-- Monthly Center events
+- CBA public events

 - Submit feedback on the CBA Fellowship as requested by Center staff.

 - Note: At this time The Center cannot commit to additional funding for collaborators.
-If a fellow decides to work with collaborators (e.g. designers, musicians, dancers, etc.), the fellow is expected to pay those collaborators out of their own fellowship stipend
+If a fellow decides to work with collaborators (e.g. designers, musicians, dancers, etc.), the fellow is expected to pay those collaborators out of their own fellowship stipend.

 - An online application form

 - Ideal referees will be able to accurately speak to the applicant’s ability to achieve the goals set out in the project proposal.
-Referees should be briefed by the applicant on the project proposal and the applicant’s goals for a fellowship at The Center.
+Referees should be briefed by the applicant on the project proposal and the applicant’s goals for a fellowship at the Center.
 Referees should also have an understanding of applicant’s career and contributions to the field.